UH WILL CALCULATE SATISFACTORY ACADEMIC PROGRESS (SAP) FOR THE STUDENT AFTER A FAFSA OR TASFA APPLICATION IS SUBMITTED.

 Appeal Process For Probation Status

 An appeal must be submitted to the Office of Scholarships and Financial Aid (SFA) before aid can be disbursed in future semesters.
 Appeals must be completed by the student.
 A personal statement and corroborating documents as listed on the second page of the SAP form MUST be submitted in order to be considered as a complete submission.
 A student can submit the appeal and mandatory additional documents in person at the Financial Aid Counter in Welcome Center, Room 120, by fax at (713) 743-9098, or by upload feature.
-We encourage students to submit their completed SAP appeal online using the upload feature within the To-Do-List (PDF or JPEG format only) by the priority deadline of 5pm on July 18, 2014.
-Completed appeals with appropriate documentation submitted by the priority deadline will receive an appeal decision by August 19, 2014.
+We encourage students to submit their completed SAP appeal online using the upload feature within the To-Do-List (PDF or JPEG format only) by the priority deadline of 5 p.m. on the date listed on the appeal form.
+Completed appeals with appropriate documentation submitted by the priority deadline will receive an appeal decision before the University payment due date.
 Please note that you must combine your appeal form, personal statement and corroborating document into one single PDF or JPEG file before uploading, as multiple uploads are not allowed.
 If submitted appeal documents are incomplete or lack corroborating documents, your review and decision process could be delayed or denied.
-(This mailbox is for appeal and document submission only and is not monitored for SAP inquiries).
 Regardless of method of submission, please make sure that the myUH ID number is on the top right hand corner of every page.
 The appeal forms are available in the Forms section of this website as well as in the Welcome Center office.
 Please follow the deadlines as listed on the SAP appeal form.
 If the student's appeal is denied, he/she will be responsible for covering the balance for that semester.
 The Offices of Scholarships and Financial Aid will provide an initial review and response to the student's appeal before the first day of classes if the student submits a complete appeal and all supporting documents by the priority deadline.Tips for Submitting the SAP Form

 1. Read your Financial Aid To-Do list descriptions and the SAP form thoroughly.
 Please be sure to check off and sign where required.
 Incomplete forms will be denied.